acegal1/stock-analysis/README.md

 ## Overview of Project Stock Analysis

-Performning a refractor of VB code created for The Stock Analysis project, this project will also measure performance.
+Performing a refractor of VB code created for The Stock Analysis project, this project will also measure performance.

 The Stock Analysis project began with assisting Steve and his parents request to analyze performance if their investment of a green stock DAQO New Energy Corp.
 DAQO's ticker symbol is "DQ".

-In order to analyze stock performance of "DQ" stock, data was collected for eleven additional green stocks for the years of 2017 and 2018.
+To analyze stock performance of "DQ" stock, data was collected for eleven additional green stocks for the years of 2017 and 2018.

 Both Steve and his parents requested additional analysis to include all twelve green stocks options to find out returns.

-Visual Basic for Applications or VBA was implmented in the analysis of the stock data and is considered a good tool for the financial industry due to it's ease of automating tasks while reducing both errors and time required to run analysis.
+Visual Basic for Applications or VBA was implemented in the analysis of the stock data and is considered a good tool for the financial industry due to its ease of automating tasks while reducing both errors and time required to run analysis.

 ## Purpose
-Performning a refractor of VB code created for The Stock Analysis project that will also measure performance between original macro created against refractor macro.
+Performing a refractor of VB code created for The Stock Analysis project; that will also measure performance between original macro created against refractor macro.
 To view VB code open VBA_Challenge.xlsm and use Developer module.
 Original macro  named AllStocksAnalysis
-Refractor macro named AllStocksAnalysisRefactored Additional macros included are DQ, ClearWorksheet, oldStockAnslysis, rowsbloops and skilldrill - all part of Module 2 work.
+Refractor macro named AllStocksAnalysisRefactored Additional macros included are DQ, ClearWorksheet, rowsbloops and skilldrill - all part of Module 2 work.

 ## DQ Analysis